 Many of the nation’s most serious problems, such as poverty, unemployment, crime, and inadequate education, are centered in our urban areas.
 The urban policy track combines analytic training with opportunities for applied research and real world experience.
 Operating in the Baltimore-Washington Metropolitan area, one of the nation’s most strategic urban corridors, the program exposes students to urban issues in neighborhoods, cities, suburbs, and metropolitan areas.
 Students take courses in public policy, economics, environment, and history, learning to formulate questions about pressing urban issues, and contribute to the solutions.
 Pamela Bennett and John Rennie Short are the advisers.

 In the economics track, students learn to apply economic analysis techniques to problems in fields such as health, public finance, human resources, and international economics.
 Students are trained in the theory and application of microeconomics and econometrics, and in mathematical techniques to perform economic analysis.
 Students take courses such as benefit-cost evaluation, managerial economics, and forecasting to strengthen their analytic abilities and deepen their understanding of a wide range of policy areas.
 Tim Gindling is the primary adviser.

 How do we explain change in public policy in the past and the present?
 What ideas, experiences, and interests have shaped these changes?
 Why do different policies emerge and secure

 acceptance at different times?
 The policy history concentration seeks to provide answers to these questions.
 Historical analysis provides a context for exploring policy shifts over time, and explains how past experiences shape current discussions.
 The curriculum uses an interdisciplinary approach to analyze policy development and implementation, with courses that examine the history of public policy in the fields of legislation, government, business, ideology, civil rights, and science and technology.
-Dr. Marjoleine Kars is the track advisor.
+Daniel Ritschel is the primary advisor.